Fitness Term Meanings

 Lifestyle activities.
 Frequently used to encompass activities that a person carries out in the course of daily life and that can contribute to sizable energy expenditure.
 Examples include taking the stairs instead of using the elevator, walking to do errands instead of driving, getting off a bus one stop early, or parking farther away than usual to walk to a destination.

 Metabolism – Chemical changes within the body that create the energy and substances you need to grow, move and maintain your health.

 Moderate-intensity physical activity.
-On an absolute scale, physical activity that is done at 3.0 to 5.9 times the intensity of rest.
+Physical activity that is 3.0 to 5.9 times the intensity of rest.
 On a scale relative to an individual’s personal capacity, moderate-intensity physical activity is usually a 5 or 6 on a scale of 0 to 10.
-Also see How to Measure Physical Activity
+Also see How to Measure the Intensity of Physical Activity

 Muscle-strengthening activity (strength training, resistance training, or muscular strength and endurance exercises).
 Physical activity, including exercise that increases skeletal muscle strength, power, endurance, and mass.